Hohoe police intercept ammunitions on bus

-TThe Hohoe District Police in the Volta region have intercepted two cartons of AAA and BBB cartridges on board a Yutong bus traveling to Kpassa in the Oti Region.
+The Hohoe District Police Command in the Volta region has intercepted two cartons of AAA and BBB cartridges on board a Yutong bus traveling to Kpassa in the Oti Region.

 The police acted on intelligence and dispatched a team to search all vehicles entering the district from Accra.